aknay/aknay.github.io/_posts/2023-03-17-how-to-deploy-containerized-flask-application-to-a-kubernetes-with-kubeadm-on-virtual-machines-part-2.markdown

     --discovery-token-ca-cert-hash sha256:038d7af07f1f68b91e1220eb4437cfbbc9068a78d4f944d464de97f1ce1803ec
 ```
 Once you joined to the cluster successfully, the `This node has joined the cluster` message will be displayed.

+> You can print the join command again with this `kubeadm token create --print-join-command`

 ## 4.3 Checking Nodes (Master only)
 You can check the nodes by running